samuel-book/stroke_outcome/_sources/intro.md

 | 4 | Moderately severe disability.
 Unable to attend to own bodily needs without assistance, and unable to walk unassisted. |
 | 5 | Severe disability.
 Requires constant nursing care and attention, bedridden, incontinent. |
 | 6 | Dead. |

-When we predict the outcome of a person who has had a stroke, we want to be able to say what is the likely improvement in disability level they would experience due to the treatment.

-The improvement they can get will depend on the time from when their stroke symptoms began and when they receive treatment.
-The best possible outcome would be if they were treated immediately after they had their stroke.
-The benefit of treatment reduces over time until the treatment no longer offer any benefit, and they will not be better off than having no treatment.

 ## Descriptions of the mRS data sets derived, and basic methodology